socalpyladies/socalpyladies.github.io/_posts/2015-12-05-announcing-socal-pyladies.markdown

 SoCal Pyladies is the umbrella over all southern California Pyladies chapters.

-If you're an organizer of any Python even for women in the area, you are welcome to add posts to our blog.
+If you're an organizer of any Python event for women in the area, you are welcome to add posts to our blog.

 # How to Add a Blog Post